 When variation margin attacks

-Since the swaps static margined, As they appreciated, the margin value as a proportion of their prevailing value eroded.
-Archegos apparently used the variation margin it was earning through those appreciating positions to double down on the same trades — also static margin — pushing the equity price further up, exacerbating the problem.
+Since the swaps were static margined, as they appreciated, the margin value as a proportion of position’s market value eroded.
+Archegos apparently used the variation margin it was earning through those appreciating positions to double down on the same trades — also static margined — pushing the equity price further up, further eroding the average margin coverage, thus exacerbating the problem.
 His swap portfolio was a ticking time-bomb.

 They didn’t keep an eye on the direction of the portfolio